PART ONE

 scent of the torches, a tiny scratch on the surface of the spear point,

-the fox’s eyes – golden as honey – watching him and waiting.
+the fox’s eyes – golden as honey.

 He controlled